 - Direct customers to promotions and offers: QR codes can be placed in advertising materials such as posters, flyers, or product packaging, which can direct customers to promotions and offers.
+So, even if you use a poster design template, you should still integrate the QR code for more visibility and campaign success.
 By scanning the code, customers can be directed to a landing page with more detailed information about the promotion or offer.

 - Enhance the customer experience: QR codes can provide additional information about a product or service, such as reviews, instructional videos, or customer support.
 By scanning the code, customers can access this information easily and quickly, enhancing their overall experience.

 - Business networking: Having a personal QR code that links to your digital business card is an elite-level move for any entrepreneur looking to optimize their in-person networking.

 - Build brand awareness: QR codes can be used to link customers to social media pages or a website, which can help build brand awareness and increase engagement.

 - Collect customer data: QR codes can be used to collect customer data such as email addresses or phone numbers.
 This information can be used to build a customer database and drive future marketing campaigns.

 - Track marketing effectiveness: QR codes can be used to track the effectiveness of marketing campaigns.
 By tracking the number of scans and clicks, businesses can gain insight into which campaigns are most successful.